WGLab/LIQA/README.md

 ## Usage
 Please refere to [Usage](https://github.com/WGLab/LIQA/blob/master/doc/Usage.md) for how to use LIQA.

+## Examples isoform analysis using LIQA.

+Please refer to [Examples](https://github.com/WGLab/LIQA/blob/master/doc/Examples.md) for examples of how to use LIQA.

 ## Contact

 If you have any questions/issues/bugs, please post them on [GitHub](https://github.com/WGLab/LIQA/issues).
 They would also be helpful to other users.